protectai/llm-guard/docs/tutorials/optimization.md

 For an in-depth understanding of this feature and its impact on large model handling, refer to the detailed [Large Model Loading Documentation](https://huggingface.co/docs/transformers/main_classes/model#large-model-loading).

+Alternatively, quantization can be used to reduce the model size and memory usage.

 ## Use smaller models

-For certain scanners, smaller model variants are available.
+For certain scanners, smaller model variants are available e.g. distilbert, bert-small, bert-tiny versions.
 These models are designed for enhanced performance, offering reduced latency without significantly compromising accuracy or effectiveness.

 ## PyTorch hacks